Fact Sheet: Technology Roadmap for Environmental Improvement

 - Aircraft between 100 and 400 seats are expected to improve by 1.2% to 1.5% per annum

-- The category above 400 seats already consists of a majority of new efficient aircraft, such as the A380 and 747-8; therefore, the expected improvement in the coming years remains below 1% p.a.
+- The category above 400 seats already includes a large number of new efficient aircraft, such as the Airbus A380 and Boeing 747-8; therefore the expected improvement in the coming years remains below 1% p.a.

 The IATA Technology Roadmap was elaborated together with the German Aerospace